 Mango trees grow easily from seed.
 Get a fresh mango pit and slit the hard husk.
 Remove the seed inside and plant it in seed starter mix in a large pot.
-Situate the seed with ¼-inch protruding above the soil surface when growing mango trees.
+Situating the seed with ¼-inch (.6 cm.) protruding above the soil surface works best for growing mango trees.

 Keep the soil evenly moist and place the pot where temperatures remain at least 70 F. (21 C.).
 Sprouting may occur as early as eight to 14 days, but may take up to three weeks.